 The technical characteristics of the LMS platforms must meet the needs of the learners.
 Although the ultimate goal remains learning, there are significant differences, for example, between learning a programming language and attending a professional refresher course.

-SCORM is an acronym for Shareable Content Object Reference Model and it is a standard for sharing e-learning content introduced in the early 2000s.
+SCORM is an acronym for Shareable Content Object Reference Model and it is a standard for sharing e-learning content.

 In e-learning, courses are structured using basic units called learning objects, each of them must have specific characteristics to be compatible with the SCORM standard.